jmolayem/LAdashboardStrat/_pages/discover/strategic.md

 6. Give participants three to five glue dots and instruct them to place their dots on features they feel are most important to meeting project goals and user needs.

 7. Identify the features with the largest number of dots (votes).

-## Applied in government research

-No PRA implications: feature dot voting falls under "direct observation", which is explicitly exempt from the PRA, 5 CFR 1320(h)3.
-See the methods for [Recruiting]({{ '/fundamentals/recruiting' | prepend: site.baseurl }}) and [Privacy]({{ '/fundamentals/privacy' | prepend: site.baseurl }}) for more tips on taking input from the public.